ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 After the service is deployed into your instance, you can access the Veeam® console by using Remote Desktop Protocol.
 With Remote Desktop Protocol, you can manage the backup and restore of all the virtual machines in your environment, including the management components.
 You can also upgrade the service by downloading and installing the Veeam updates from the Veeam website.

-Veeam v10a is installed on newly deployed instances.
+Veeam v11 is installed on newly deployed instances.
 If you have Veeam v9.5u4b, you can continue to use it.
 However, you cannot install Veeam v9.5u4b on a new instance.

-## Tasks that you can complete with Veeam v10a
+## Tasks that you can complete with Veeam v11
 {: #managingveeam-fivetasks_v10}

 * Order a new vCenter Server instance with Veeam

    A Veeam stand-alone license is automatically deployed.
 The Veeam service installation starts only after the stand-alone license was successfully ordered.

-   Veeam v10a is installed on either VM or VSI, depending on what you selected.
+   Veeam v11 is installed on a bare metal server, VM, or VSI, depending on what you selected.

 * Install Veeam on an existing VMware vCenter Server® instance

    A Veeam stand-alone license is automatically deployed.
 The Veeam service installation starts only after the stand-alone license was successfully ordered.

-   Veeam v10a is installed on either VM or VSI depending on what you selected.
+   Veeam v11 is installed on a bare metal server, VM, or VSI depending on what you selected.

 * Uninstall Veeam on an existing vCenter Server instance

    If you uninstall an older version of Veeam, for example Veeam v9.5u4b, the license charge for that version is canceled because the license is attached to the older version.

-   However, if you uninstall Veeam v10a, the stand-alone license instance is not deleted.
+   However, if you uninstall Veeam v11, the stand-alone license instance is not deleted.
 To cancel the license charge, you must delete the license separately.

    For more information, see [Managing Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_managing_licenses).